 4.1 Provisional booking and our invoices are not legally binding.
 We may agree to you making a provisional booking with us by issuing an invoice/estimate/quotation, but this is not legally binding on either you or us unless and until we issue a booking confirmation referred to at paragraph 4.3, at which point a contract will come into existence between you and us.

 4.2 How to make a making a booking.
 Following receipt of our estimate/quotation/invoice for your event package, if you want to make a booking with us, you should do the following within 7 days of the date of our quotation:

 If we do not receive the above within 7 days of our quotation, then the date of the event referred to in the quotation will remain open for other guests making that date as their booking.
-This applies to the 6 month interim payment which forms part of the booking fee.
+This applies to any interim payment which forms part of the booking fee.

 5.1 Event package and changes.
 The general content of your event package shall be as set out in the booking confirmation, or as otherwise subsequently agreed with us in writing.
 We may finalise your drinks package with you in the period leading up to your event.

 5.2 Maximum guests.
 The maximum number of daytime guests for formal seating at the venue is 120.
 The maximum number of informal or evening guests at the venue is 220.
 Unless agreed in writing with the venue.
 Our fire regulations allow us over these numbers but consent is required from us to go above these numbers.

 5.3 Reasonable care and skill.
 If the events package includes any services to be performed by us (including a bar service or provision of any equipment), we will perform such services with reasonable care and skill, and in compliance with all laws applicable at the time.